Castor Oil For Babies: Safety, Benefits, And Side Effects

 1. Are there any alternatives to castor oil for babies?

 The alternatives to castor oil vary depending on what they may be needed for.
-When it comes to massaging the oil into the baby’s skin as a moisturizer and for other specific benefits, you can use edible vegetables or food-based oils such as coconut oil, sweet almond oil, and sunflower oil.
-It is advisable to consult a pediatrician before using any oil to massage your baby (11).
+When it comes to massaging the oil into the baby’s skin as a moisturizer and for other specific benefits, you can use edible vegetables or food-based oils such as sweet almond oil, sunflower oil, and coconut oil for babies.
+It is advisable to consult a pediatrician before using any oil to massage your baby (12).

-2. How long does it take for castor oil to work on babies?
+2. How long does it take for castor oil to relieve constipation?

-Castor oil should not be used to relieve constipation for a child younger than 6.
-If castor oil is used sparingly to relieve constipation, it may take 2 to 3 hours.
-It may take up to 6 hours in severe cases, depending on the individual’s metabolism.
-Make sure you consult your doctor before taking castor oil as a medication, as it has the potential to have several adverse side effects (6).
+Castor oil should not be used to relieve constipation for a child younger than six years.
+For older children and adults, if castor oil is used sparingly to relieve constipation, it may take two to three hours.
+It may take up to six hours in severe cases, depending on the individual’s metabolism.
+Make sure you consult your doctor before taking castor oil as a medication, as it has the potential to have several adverse side effects (7).

 Processed castor oil is free from toxins.
 Its oral ingestion is unsafe for newborns, but older babies can ingest or topically apply castor oil under a pediatrician’s guidance.
 Castor oil for babies is used for hair and skin care purposes in traditional medicine.
 However, it is used for constipation relief and colic relief also in some cultures.
 If your doctor allows you to use castor oil, do so after following the necessary precautions.
 Though several types of castor oil are available in the market, its flavored variants can make its ingestion easier.